 Now let’s move on to the key factor of any trip – managing your budget.
 Money management is perhaps the hardest part of the preparation and begins even before you go.
 It’s important to know how to save money and plan your costs, so you don’t find yourself running out of money on the road.

 Make sure you include food and accommodation in your budget, as well as any fun activities you plan to be doing along the way.
 Consider using a travel budget calculator, as there are fields to enter every cost you can think of, so nothing is left out.
+And be sure to consider car safety prior to your departure.
+Investing in a car GPS tracker could help put your mind at ease in case of theft.
+You should also look to replace tyres should they be low on thread.

 Remember Travel Insurance